Powering into the Future

 For this reason, WMNZ has monitored the rapidly evolving battery technology over the last five years, believing it would drive a huge shift in the adoption of electric vehicles, particularly for trips of short distances where the key hurdle for adoption – range anxiety – shouldn’t be a barrier at all.

 For our collection trucks, which on average travel 200km per day, range anxiety was a major concern.
-The stop-start nature of a collection truck, where the driver stops to pick up and empty a bin up to 1200 times per day, is a perfect use-case for electric rather than diesel power.
-Each time the truck stops, the braking creates regenerative energy that recharges the batteries.
-This is in stark contrast to conventional fossil fuel powered vehicles where the energy loss in braking passes into the atmosphere as heat.
+The stop-start nature of a collection truck, where the driver stops to pick up and empty a bin up to 1200 times per day, is a perfect use-case for electric rather than diesel .
+Each time the truck stops, the deceleration creates regenerative energy that recharges on board batteries.
+This is in stark contrast to conventional fossil fuel powered vehicles where the energy is lost through braking into the atmosphere as heat.

 Finding the right conversion partner for us was critical.
 We needed a company with a proven track record in conversions which we found in Netherland’s- based EMOSS.
 EMOSS have understood our business and worked with our team on forming best practice protocols and solutions for implementing into our ongoing EV programme.